syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 subsequently applied to the designated clusters responsible for executing the specified workload.
 Within Kratix, these clusters are referred to as _workers_.

-In this workshop, we will use a MinIO bucket created on MinIO instance running in the Platform cluster.
+This tutorial will use a MinIO bucket created on MinIO instance running in the Platform cluster.
 It's worth noting that Kratix seamlessly integrates with both S3-compatible buckets and Git repositories, allowing for flexible options when it comes to choosing the state store.
 Please check the